monesidn/load-n-cache/README.md

 The LoadNCache object will take care of:
 * Call the provided "loadFunction" the first time the `get()` method is called;
 * call the function again if the cached value is invalidated (e.g. for an explicit call to `.flush()` or the configured "autoflush" occurred);
-* return the same promise over and over again, this mean that it is immediatly resolved if the value was already fetched;
+* return the same promise over and over again, this mean that it is immediately resolved if the value was already fetched;
 * returning the same promise also mean that you can `.catch()` the error multiple times from different callers;
 * emit events upon status changes.
 You need to update something when a new value is fetched?
 Just listen for the `'after-load'` event.